xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-2.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-02-03.png">

 Note that the refiner module is optional.
-Now let's break down the components one by one.
+Now let's break down the components in detail.

 ### The VAE of the SDXL

-The VAE used in SDKL is a retrained one, using the same autoencoder architecture but with an increased batch size (256 vs 9).
+The VAE used in SDXL is a retrained one, using the same autoencoder architecture but with an increased batch size (256 vs 9).
 Additionally, it tracks the weights with an exponential moving average.
 The new VAE outperforms the original model in all evaluated metrics.
 Here is the code for encoding and decoding an image using VAE:

 ```python
 # encode the image from pixel space to latent space